-He programs, produces and hosts the Emelin Film Club at the Emelin Theater, a performing arts center in Mamaroneck, NY, which just completed its eighth year; and the Thalia Film Club at Symphony Space in Manhattan, which is about to complete its third.
-He regularly guest-hosts at other film series in the New York area and has programmed films at the BAM Cinematek, Museum of Modern Art, Film Society of Lincoln Center, Museum of the Moving Image and the Jacob Burns Film Center.
+He was recently named critic-in-residence at The Picture House, a not-for-profit film center in Pelham, NY, where he will curate and host the Picture House Film Club beginning in October 2014.
+He previously curated the Emelin Film Club in Mamaroneck, NY, for nine years.
+He also curates the Thalia Film Club at Symphony Space in Manhattan, which is about to complete its fourth.
+He regularly guest-hosts at other film series in the New York area and has programmed films and moderated discussions at the New York branch of the Academy of Motion Pictures Arts and Sciences, BAM Cinematek, Museum of Modern Art, Film Society of Lincoln Center, Museum of the Moving Image and the Jacob Burns Film Center.

 OK, so that’s the official version.
 Meanwhile, I’ve unearthed the first movie review I ever wrote.
 It was for my junior-high-school newspaper in Richfield, MN, when I was in 7th grade.
 Click here to see it and to see the critic as a young nerd.